-NO EXTERIOR ACTIVITY will take place on Friday, December 20th - Friday, January 3rd 2020 (Christmas Week).
+NO EXTERIOR ACTIVITY will take place on the Friday before Christmas - New Years, (Christmas Week).
 Additional dates may be added per the City of Aspen, however interior work may be permitted with prior approval.

 Specific indoor activities during restricted periods may be permitted with approval from the City of Aspen Engineering Department; specific conditions will be applied to each project separately.
 During the off-season 24 hour a day interior work may be permitted within the CRA, the applicant must present a work plan to the City of Aspen Engineering Department and the plan must be approved prior to working outside of the normal construction hours.